RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #746, #747

+Finished last of the necessary changes to properly calculate what files need to be reset and added.
+Next is to grab all the diffs from each file and prettify them basd on the assumed scope.
+Once I have the scope and diff, I can then ask the user what type of commit it is, then request a message.
+I do that for each file, then prompt to commit and execute everything.

 ## #742, #743, #744, #745

 While working on `@dev-xp/git` and preparing `kd commit` I ran into a need to